mingw4/cs241-fa21/lovable_linux/final_exam_practice.md

 2. What is the `*` operator in C?
 What is the `&` operator?
 Give an example of each.

+    '*' declares pointers, does multipliation, and dereference memory addresses.
+    '&' does bitwise and. '&' gives memory addresses.

 3. When is `strlen(s)` != `1+strlen(s+1)` ?

+    When strlen(s) == 0.
+Namely when s = "".

 4. How are C strings represented in memory?
 What is the wrong with `malloc(strlen(s))` when copying strings?

+    String is represented as null terminated character arrays in memory.
+It shall be malloc(strlen(s) + 1).

 5. Implement a truncation function `void trunc(char*s,size_t max)` to ensure strings are not too long with the following edge cases.
 ```